ACP-PCVCF/camunda-service/README.md

 # Camunda Service

 A Python-based microservice for handling Camunda/Zeebe workflow tasks in a transport carbon emission (TCE) tracking system.
-This service connects to a Zeebe workflow engine and processes various tasks including data collection, verification, and proof of carbon footprint data.
+This service connects to a Zeebe workflow engine and orchestrates interactions with various external services for sensor data collection, sensor verification, and carbon footprint proofing.

 ## Overview

 This service implements a worker that connects to Camunda 8 Zeebe engine.
-It focuses on processing transport carbon emission data, generating proofs, and communicating with other services in the ecosystem.
+It acts as an orchestrator that calls various external services including the sensor data service for transportation data, the certification service for sensor verification, and the proofing service to obtain Product Carbon Footprint (PCF) data and proofs.

 ## Requirements